Program FAQs

 How long is the wait for a Hero Dog?

 Dogs are matched with veterans or first-responders based on the dog’s skills, strengths, temperament, and energy level, and the applicant’s needs, experience, personality, and lifestyle.
-There may be an indefinite wait for the right dog to become available for a particular applicant.
+As a result of this process, we are not able to provide a precise timeline for when the right dog will become available for a particular applicant.

 What training does the dog receive?